About DMRA – Frequently Asked Questions

 Q. Will you accept credit cards or checks?

-A. Although we expect to add a credit card option in the future, for now only cash will be accepted at the Johnson County Mayor's office and at the Harbin Hill Visitor Center.
+A. Although we expect to add a credit card option in the future, for now only cash will be accepted at the Doe Mountain Adventure Center.
 We would really appreciate exact change.

 Please contact the other vendors with respect to their payment policies.